Lagrange-Labs/docs/docs/zk-coprocessor/themis-testnet/overview.md

 ---
 id: overview
-title: "Euclid Testnet Developer Docs"
+title: "Themis Testnet Developer Docs"
-description: Overview of Euclid Testnet Developer Docs
+description: Overview of Themis Testnet Developer Docs
 ---

 ## Testnet Goals

-The goals of Testnet Euclid are twofold:
+The goals of Testnet Themis are twofold:

 - Self-serving: Any users can indicate any contracts and variables they wish the ZK Coprocessor to preprocess